scottferg/goatproxy/README.md

 GoatProxy
 =========

-A small HTTP proxy written in Go
+A small HTTP proxy written in Go.

+This tool is still very much pre-alpha, and won't work for anything more than light REST proxying.

 ## Usage